blucreative/dlr-arma3/docs/infantry/obua.md

 ## Approaching a Structure
 A Team should approach a building in a modified file formation which is adjusted for security and speed of movement.
 The formation will be modified dynamically by the Team Leader to provide the maximum security during movement to the Breach.

 Take special care when the building you are approaching has windows.
-You should remain below the sight level of the window and keep strong security on the appeture so as to decrease detection probability and minimize the risk of hostiles inside firing out at the element.
+You should remain below the sight level of the window and keep strong security on the aperture so as to decrease detection probability and minimize the risk of hostiles inside firing out at the element.

 ## Performing a Breach